- Location: Idaho

 Members of the Military

-If you're an active member of the military, you may request a four-year extension for your expiring license.
+If you're an active member of the military, you may request a extension for 4 years for your expiring license.
 This also applies to your dependents.
 See our Drivers in the Military section for instructions.

 Civilians Temporarily Out-of-State

-Remember, you can renew your license up to one year in advance of its expiration date.
-But, if you're outside of Idaho when your license expires, you may request a 12-month extension of your license for $6.50.
+Remember, you can renew your license up to 25 months in advance of its expiration date.
+But, if you're outside of Idaho when your license expires, you may request an extension of your license for 12 months at $10.
 Contact the DMV at (208) 334-8735 for instructions.

 You can't renew your license online, so you'll need to do so in person or through the mail.